Codecademy: Introduction to Blockchain | Part 2

 Step 2: Creating Blocks

-This contains an interactive code editor which lets us write a code for the initialization of Blocks.
+This contains an interactive code editor which lets us write a code for the initialisation of Blocks.
 This is just the starting point which also shows how we capture the DateTime.
 Codecademy have a slight problem there, but it has a simple solution.

 Step 3: Hashing and SHA256

-This contains an interactive code editor which lets us write a code to hash a particular text as well as print it.
+This contains an interactive code editor which lets us write code to hash a particular text as well as print it.

 Step 4: Generating Block Hashes

 This contains an interactive code editor which lets us create a hash from all the details in that block, as of how in real blockchains happen.
-We create a hash with all the details and initialize that block with that info.
+We create a hash with all the details and initialise that block with that info.

 Step 5: Creating the Blockchain Class